 Quite often, it’s the simplest foods that can have the biggest impact on our health.
 I’ve certainly found that’s the case with benefit-rich bone broth.
-This nutritious liquid is one of my favorite ways to treat leaky gut syndrome and a host of other health ailments.
+This nutritious liquid is one of my favorite ancient remedies and contains incredible stuff that can benefit just about anyone.
 But truthfully, it can be time consuming to prepare, which often keeps people consuming it regularly.

 Our ancestors didn’t waste any part of the animals they ate, and figured out how to make a nutritious broth from the carcasses of the animals they prepared for meat.
 Luckily, we don’t have to go hunting for food anymore.
-Using bone broth protein makes it super easy to enjoy bone broth’s benefits hassle-free.
-If you’re unsure whether the stuff is right for you, check out these bone broth protein benefits:
+Using protein powder made from bone broth makes it super easy to enjoy bone broth’s benefits, hassle-free, if you don’t have time to make it fresh each time.

 It’s packed with collagen.
 Collagen is what gives young skin that soft, full look.
 As we age, our bodies produce less collagen, making wrinkles and lines more evident while making skin look looser.
 Adding more collagen to your lifestyle has been found to be a pretty potent natural skin care product, with increased moisture and elasticity, in just a few months.
 (1)

 Collagen is also necessary to keep our joints moving without pain or creakiness.
 Getting older means we need to up our collagen intake, which reduces the risk of our joints deteriorating and reduces aging pains.
 (2, 3)

 It’s great for your gut.
 Leaky gut is an issue many people suffer from without even knowing.
 If you have leaky gut, there are essentially small holes in your digestive tract, where undigested food, toxins and bacteria pass through, where normally they’d be blocked out.